About

 Students First

-As part of the Office of the Vice President for Diversity, Equity and Multicultural Affairs (OVPDEMA), the Groups Scholars Program provides academic, financial, and social support to selected underrepresented Indiana college students from matriculation to graduation and beyond.
+As part of the Office of the Vice President for Diversity, Equity and Inclusion (OVPDEI), the Groups Scholars Program provides academic, financial, and social support to selected underrepresented Indiana college students from matriculation to graduation and beyond.
 Students who are admitted as Groups Scholars spend a little over six weeks during the summer before their freshman year living on campus and taking courses in Business, Informatics, Public Health, Sociology and many more while being introduced to the campus and establishing a network of social and academic support.

 Group of four females pose for photo at Alumni Hall in the IMU